-If you’ve made it this far, you’re ready to dress sharp in men’s clothes for hot, humid weather!
+If you’ve made it this far, you’re ready to kill it with your summer style.

 Now you have a good idea of what fabrics and colors to choose, and how your clothes should fit when it’s warm out.
 You also have a solid list of clothing recommendations and ideas for how to put them together into different outfits.